patelsuhani/portfolio-site/content/_index.md

           location: University of Pennsylvania
           date_start: 'September 2022'
           date_end: ''
+          description: |
-          description: "Raising funds to organize a summer camp for children impacted by their parent's cancer.
+            Raising funds to organize a summer camp for children impacted by their parent's cancer.
               Fund Raising activities:
                 * Held a bake sale.
                 * Participated in Messy Olympics.
                 * Sold toast at the football game.
               Other responsibilities:
                 * Writing cards to children.
-            * Reaching out to schools in the West Philly area."
+                * Reaching out to schools in the West Philly area.
         - title: Member
           company: Wharton Undergraduate Entrepreneurship Club (WUEC)
           company_url: 'https://groups.wharton.upenn.edu/wuec/commitees/'
           location: University of Pennsylvania
           date_start: 'September 2022'
           date_end: ''
           description: Attending general meetings, speaker events, and  workshops.

         - title: Volunteer
           company: Netter Center for Community Partnerships
           company_url: 'http://www.nettercenter.upenn.edu/'
           location: University of Pennsylvania
           date_start: 'October 2022'
           date_end: ''
+          description: |
-          description: "Volunteer at the Lea School's in West Philadelphia.
+          Volunteer at the Lea School's in West Philadelphia.
             Responsibilities:
               Assisted in planning and set-up of a safe Halloween Trick-or-Treat event.
-ALso managed a table for donating candies to underprivileged children."
+ALso managed a table for donating candies to underprivileged children.
     design:
       columns: '2'
   - block: accomplishments